Snapshot Montage

 The Anne Times

-The Anne Times is a newspaper especially designed for kids and has launched 3 volumes and 17 issues.
-The topics cover astronomy, science, humanities, design thinking, gender equality, etc. attempting to represent as diverse perspectives as possible.
-It is an authentic teaching material for elementary, middle and high school teachers to promote newspaper reading in class.
-Since being published in 2020, The Anne Times has received many awards at home and abroad, such as the 2020 Good Design Award of Japan, the Golden Pin Design Award of Taiwan and the《Future Education Taiwan 100》Award selection, and the DFA Design for Asia Awards.
+The Anne Times is a newspaper designed especially for kids and teenagers, with 4 volumes and 23 issues published so far.
+It covers topics like astronomy, science, humanities, design thinking, and gender equality, aiming to represent diverse perspectives.
+This newspaper serves as an authentic teaching material for elementary, middle, and high school teachers to promote newspaper reading in class.
+Since its launch in 2020, The Anne Times has received numerous awards both locally and internationally, including the 2020 Good Design Award of Japan, the Golden Pin Design Award of Taiwan, the Future Education Taiwan 100 Award, and the DFA Design for Asia Awards.

 • CRIT-AADE Project Documentary